jrhawley/recipes/book/_recipes/linguine-zucchini-prawns.md

 ## References & Notes

-1. Originally from Giacomo Grillo.
+[^1]: Original recipe: Giacomo Grillo
 > We can say that this is a classic.
 > In Italy you may find a risotto cooked with the same ingredients, but a pasta dish is a perfect way to celebrate two ingredients made for one another.

-2. Try to use "elongated shallots" (aka "banana shallots") because they're sweeter and less harsh on the palate.
+[^2]: Try to use "elongated shallots" (aka "banana shallots") because they're sweeter and less harsh on the palate.

-3. Make sure that frozen prawns are completely defrosted / fresh prawns are clean (I [Giacomo] normally use raw peeled frozen prawns)
+[^3]: Make sure that frozen prawns are completely defrosted / fresh prawns are clean (I [Giacomo] normally use raw peeled frozen prawns)